morganbarber/morganbarber/README.md

 ## About Me

 👋 Hi there!
-I'm Morgan Barber, a computer science geek with experience in C++, Python, Unreal Engine, HTML, and Node.JS.
+I'm Morgan Barber, I have experience in C++, Python, Unreal Engine, HTML, and Node.JS.
 My interest in game design led me to explore various technologies and frameworks, allowing me to expand my skill set and work on a variety of projects.

 ## Skills